TRANSPORT REMINDER

 Dedicated and creative staff

 The Film Studies lecturers are friendly, supportive, and offer high level pastoral, academic and technical support to help you realise your creative potential.
-Each individual has their own specialism, industry experience and technical skills which together build an outstanding teaching team.
+Each individual has their own specialism, industry experience and technical skills which together build an excellent teaching team.

 Media And Photography 00009